iam-pratap/Interview-Preparation-Guide/docker/new.md

 `3.
 What are the benefits of using Docker?`

-- Portability: Docker containers can run on any system that supports Docker, making it easy to deploy applications across different environments.
+- **Portability**: Docker containers can run on any system that supports Docker, making it easy to deploy applications across different environments.
-- Scalability: Docker allows you to scale your application horizontally by running multiple containers on different hosts.
+- **Scalability**: Docker allows you to scale your application horizontally by running multiple containers on different hosts.
-- Isolation: Containers provide isolation between applications and their dependencies, preventing conflicts and ensuring consistent behavior.
+- **Isolation**: Containers provide isolation between applications and their dependencies, preventing conflicts and ensuring consistent behavior.
-- Efficiency: Docker uses a layered file system and shared resources, enabling faster startup times and efficient resource utilization.
+- **Efficiency**: Docker uses a layered file system and shared resources, enabling faster startup times and efficient resource utilization.
-- Version control: Docker enables versioning of containers, allowing you to roll back to previous versions if needed.
+- **Version control**: Docker enables versioning of containers, allowing you to roll back to previous versions if needed.

 `4.
 How does Docker differ from virtual machines?`